Kitware/vtk-examples/src/Documentation/PBR_JSON_format.md

 ### General

+- **title**: A title, it could indicate the program using this file.
 - **object**: The object name.
 - **objcolor**: The colour of the object.
 - **bkgcolor**: The background colour of the scene.